buzzer-re/Write-ups/2020/Hackthebox/Machine - Sauna/README.md

 kali@kali:~$ ldapsearch -x -H "ldap://10.10.10.175:3268"
 ```

-Using ldapsearch we are able to run ldap queries, using ***-x*** flag means that we will use a simple authentication (aka ***Guest***), when you run this you will get the basic information about the AD itself, with that I found a name of a people inside the system
+Using ldapsearch we are able to run ldap queries, using ***-x*** flag means that we will use a simple authentication (aka ***Guest***), when you run this you will get the basic information about the AD itself, with that I found a name of a person inside the system:

 ```
 ...